nelsonfigueroa/nelson.cloud/content/posts/2024-12-22-generating-dates-with-hugo.md

 2024-12-22 2:30
 ```

-You can Specify AM or PM as well:
+You can specify AM or PM as well:
 ```go-html-template
 {{ now | dateFormat "2006-01-02 3:04AM" }}
 ```